FOOD PAGE - NEW CHOICES

 0 0 - - 4.5 0 190 10 0 7 6 5 54g

-During my time at Cardiac Rehab, I discovered it's easier mentally to exercise if I am switching between exercises rather than doing a single activity for 34 to 45 minutes.
+During my time at Cardiac Rehab, I discovered it is easier mentally to exercise if I am switching between exercises rather than doing a single activity for 34 to 45 minutes.
 I already owned a Health Rider (I hardly ever used - I was too tired after 3 or 4 minutes), so I purchased an inexpensive treadmill that folds upright.
 They are in the same room as my computer.
 I begin a slide show, put a music tape in with some rock and roll from the 60s, 70s, and 80s, and start with 12 minutes on the treadmill.
 Then I move to the Health Rider for ten minutes, and after that, back to the treadmill for another twelve minutes.
 The first two, and last two minutes on the treadmill are at lower speeds, as a warm-up and cool down time.
 I follow this with some stretching exercises for about another 15 minutes.
 The routines are those I learned at Cardiac Rehab.
 Once you do something regularly for over a month, it pretty much becomes habit.
-Now three days a week seems like no big deal.
+Now four days a week is a normal part of my life.
+In the nice weather, I have a routine mapped out on the nature trails at Fitzgerald Park which takes me the same amount of time at a quick pace as the time I would spend on the machines.
+I actually prefer the nature trails, but either one works as long as I keep doing it.
+I have also determined a route at Hawk Meadow Park in Delta Township, which has blacktop trails, for the days when the Fitzgerald trails are too muddy.
+The routines I have set up are enjoyable because I have chosen to make them interesting.
+In 2012 I started carrying a pocket size camera on my routes because it would engage my senses more looking for possible pictures while I cruise the trails, rather than just thinking about stuff, and not always seeing the beauty and wonder around me.
+As I mentioned from the start, picking something you enjoy or find interesting is crucial to staying with an exercise program.

 SF TR PF MF TF CH CA CF SA SU FB PR SS